The importance of software for social science

 Software programs are critical for handling the complex or large amounts of data available to researchers, and are vital tools for manipulating and analysing data.
 They are also important for producing graphics of data, mapping and data mining.

-The suite of training resources below relate to the most common software tools used by social science data researchers.
+The suite of training resources below relate to software tools used by social science data researchers.

 Key software tools